 Absolutely.
 Changes to a trust are called an amendment.
 Changes to a will are called a codicil.
 We can also help update your power of attorneys and health care directives.
 The cost and amount of change will depend on what you want to accomplish.
 It may be as simple as a first amendment or we may have to do a total amendment.
 We will provide a free review and second look at your documents to make sure they are accurate and provide what you think they did.

-Yes we accept almost all forms of payment: Credit Cards, Debit Cards, Personal Checks, Business Checks, Cash, Money Orders, Cashier’s Checks, Paypal, Venmo, Gold and Silver, Trade for Services, you name it.
+Yes we accept almost all forms of payment: Credit Cards, Debit Cards, Personal Checks, Business Checks, and Cash.